LLIEPJIOK/taskcli/README.md

    ```bash
    docker-compose up
    ```
-4. Open another console where you will write commandы.
+4. Open another console where you will write commands.
 Each command has the following structure:
     ```bash
     docker exec -it taskcli-app-1 taskcli [COMMAND]
     ```